 Lloyd is Manhattan’s secret weapon, with Crosley initially appearing to be a cut-throat individualist who cares about nothing but personal gain, only for his heart to burst open from the pressure of his buried compassion.
 That transformation – so easy to do shallowly, so difficult to do with Lloyd’s depth of feeling – is a prime example of the second, more powerful line of drama that Manhattan mines: the moral stakes of the Manhattan Project itself.
 Everyone at Los Alamos confronts the abhorrent nature of the work they’re doing at some point and must decide whether they can live with it.
 Hickey shines brightest in these parts of the show, refusing to play off the most awful moral burden imaginable with stoicism or grim fortitude.
 Frank wants desperately to save lives by bringing the war to a swift conclusion, but the only tool he’s been given to do that is a machine that annihilates life, and it tears him apart.
 This is not a “single manly tear tumbling down the cheek” situation.
 Frank weeps and wails and wakes up drenched in sweat from apocalyptic nightmares.
 He gets drunk and sobs on the kitchen floor, he rails against anyone who dares treat human life with even a hint of flippancy.
 He does stupid, desperate things to try and find a third way that will let him avoid making the choice, and when that doesn’t work, he puts everything on the line to take a stand for the course of action he believes in.

 It’s a moral seriousness about the atomic bomb almost unheard-of in US pop culture.
 The nuke is a constant presence in post-war US media, of course, but as a hypothetical.
 The outrageousness and absurdity and evil of the bomb is contemplated only in so far as it might be dropped again.
 The fact that the bomb was already dropped – twice – on Japanese civilians by the United States is rarely, if ever, acknowledged.
 When it is, even to this day, most will bend over to defend it, as Nathan J. Robinson writes in Current Affairs: “Seventy years on, not only do media experts rush to excuse the bombings, but they rush to excuse them with a certitude that one usually sees reserve for the most elementary scientific truths.
-To these writers, that Hiroshima and Nagasaki were justified is as obvious as the law of gravity.
-Argue with a defender of the bombings, attempt to inject the smallest portion of doubt into the consensus, and one will be accused of pacifism and the revisionist conception of history.”
+To these writers, that Hiroshima and Nagasaki were justified is as obvious as the law of gravity.”
 Manhattan directly engages with exactly the moral question that American pop culture is wilfully blind to: the characters debate the moral validity of the bombings in detail in the second season.
 The only comparably serious treatments I can think of, on film, at least, are Akira Kurosawa’s I Live in Fear and the experimental British film A Short Vision.
 This expansive moral vision and willingness to deal seriously with such sensitive matters was the quality that would have allowed the show to continue for many years longer if it had only been allowed.
 The end of the war glimmers on the horizon throughout the second season, and the moral question of using the bomb expands to include the bomb existing at all, as the possibility of other countries acquiring their own nuclear arsenal becomes an immediate cause for concern.
 The USSR looms largest, of course, but this thematic thread also dovetails with the show’s thoughtful exploration of the rise of Zionism in response to the Holocaust, as the Jewish characters debate whether to use their knowledge to furnish a future Israel with nuclear fire.

 I think often of what might have been had Manhattan been picked up by a real network instead of WGN America.
 It was a very special show that really enriched my life.
 I don’t know whether it was the richness of its characters, the searching beauty of its cinematography, or the way it enmeshed the drama of the narrative so elegantly within the historical and cultural fabric of wartime America that it becomes, in part, a character study of the nation itself.
 But every time I finished an episode of Manhattan, I couldn’t wrap my head around the fact that less than an hour had passed.
 It felt impossible that any show could accomplish so much in so little time.
 Sometimes an hour can seem like a year because you’re watching a total piece of shit and it won’t end, but sometimes it’s because you’re experiencing more beauty than your feeble lizard brain can comprehend fitting into such a small space of time.
 It’s a bit mad, I know, but I genuinely feel that, on my deathbed, my life will seem a little longer than it really was because I watched Manhattan.
 I can’t claim that as an integral part of the viewing experience, but I hope it goes some way to expressing how highly I regard it, because I want more people to watch it.